BernVein/NeuralNetFromScratch/README.md

 ## Quick Start

-You can compile and run using the provided batch script or the one-liner below.
+Inside the directory, you can compile and run using the provided batch script or the one-liner below.

 Batch script (already included):

 ```
-NeuralNetFromScratch\runNeuralNet.bat
+.\runNeuralNet.bat
 ```

 Manual compile and run (from `NeuralNetFromScratch` directory):

 ```
-g++ -O2 -std=c++17 -o neural neuralNetwork.cpp inputLayerImp.cpp hiddenLayerImp.cpp outputLayerImp.cpp
+g++ -o neural neuralNetwork.cpp inputLayerImp.cpp hiddenLayerImp.cpp outputLayerImp.cpp
 ./neural
 ```

-If you prefer C++11, change the flag to `-std=c++11`.

 ## Build and Run